witch-team/circeemodel/README.md

 ## SSP scenarios

-The model supports 5 population and economic growth scenarios:
+In its current version, the model supports SSP2 and will support other population and economic growth scenarios:

 * **SSP1**: Sustainable development
 * **SSP2**: Middle-of-the-road trends (default)